 - Division of tax-deferred accounts, including traditional pension plans

-To obtain a marital dissolution in Minnesota, the party seeking divorce must be a resident for six months before filing the case.
+To obtain a marital dissolution in Minnesota, one of the parties seeking the dissolution must be a resident for six months before commencing the case.
 Minnesota does not recognize fault grounds for divorce.
 A spouse may obtain a legal dissolution based on “irretrievable breakdown” of the marital relationship.

 When it comes to custody and parenting time, Minnesota recognizes a strong public policy that significant time with both parents is in a child’s best interests.
 There is a statutory presumption that a parent should be entitled to at least 25% of the time with his or her child.
 Courts recognize the importance of both moms and dads in a child’s life, no matter that child’s age.
-At PLM, we do too.
+We at PLM do, too.

 Property division issues in Minnesota divorces can be complex.
-All property obtained during a marriage is presumed to be marital (thus, subject to a fair division in the divorce.)
-However, Minnesota does recognize non-marital property: assets acquired before the marriage or by gift or inheritance to only one spouse during the marriage.
+All property obtained during a marriage is presumed to be marital (thus, subject to an equitable division in the divorce.)
+However, Minnesota does recognize non-marital property.
+Such assets can be those acquired before the marriage, by gift or inheritance to only one spouse during the marriage, or those acquired by using proceeds from non-marital property to purchase segregated property during the marriage.
 In a Minnesota divorce, each spouse is generally allowed to keep his or her non-marital property.
 For many couples, non-marital property can change form during the marital relationship.
-It is important to work with an attorney who understands the requirements of tracing non-marital property to protect your interest in those assets.
+Whether you’re researching divorce lawyers in Moorhead, MN, or comparing MN divorce lawyers for dads or moms, it is important to work with an attorney who understands the requirements of tracing non-marital property to protect your interest in those assets.

-PLM’s philosophy and mission is to help our clients resolve their own divorce cases, outside the courtroom, in a negotiated setting, whenever possible.
-We believe our clients are best-served to maintain control over their own lives and not leave these monumental decisions to the Court.
-However, if a hearing or trial is necessary, with PLM, you can rest assured we have dedicated ourselves to providing skilled advocacy in the courtroom for over 32 years.
+Searching for the best divorce lawyers in MN or the top divorce lawyers in MN?
+PLM’s philosophy and mission are to help our clients resolve their own divorce cases outside the courtroom, in a negotiated setting, whenever possible.
+We believe our clients are best served by maintaining control over their own lives and not leaving these monumental decisions to the Court.
+However, if a hearing or trial is necessary, with PLM you can rest assured we have dedicated ourselves to providing skilled advocacy in the courtroom for more than 35 years.
 We are determined, skilled, and organized attorneys who will look out for your best interests at every turn.